es2681/Google-Fiber-Customer-Satisfaction-Project/README.md

 [Project Requirements] Document establishes the information needed to achieve the stakeholder requests.
 [Strategy Document] outlines the plan to meet the project goals and flesh out deliverables.

-Client/Sponsor: Emma Santiago, Manager at Google Fiber
+<strong>Client/Sponsor:</strong> Emma Santiago, Manager at Google Fiber

-Business problem:
+<strong>Business problem: </strong>
 The team’s ultimate goal is to reduce call volume by increasing customer satisfaction and improving operational optimization.
 The dashboard should demonstrate an understanding of this goal and provide stakeholders with insights about repeat caller volumes in different markets and the types of problems they represent.

-Primary questions: How often are customers repeatedly contacting the customer service team?
+<ins>Primary questions:</ins> How often are customers repeatedly contacting the customer service team?
 How can we improve customer support calls so that questions and problems are fully addressed after one inquiry?

-Stakeholders:
+**Stakeholders: **
-•	Emma Santiago, Hiring Manager
+- Emma Santiago, Hiring Manager (primary contact)
-•	Keith Portone, Project Manager
+- Keith Portone, Project Manager (primary contact)
-•	Minna Rah, Lead BI Analyst
+- Minna Rah, Lead BI Analyst
-•	Ian Ortega, BI Analyst
+- Ian Ortega, BI Analyst
-•	Sylvie Essa, BI Analyst
+- Sylvie Essa, BI Analyst

-Stakeholder usage details:
+**Stakeholder usage details: **
 To understand how often customers are calling customer support after their first inquiry; this will help leaders understand how effectively the team is able to answer customer questions the first time.

-Primary requirements:
+**Primary requirements: **
 An accessible dashboard with large print and text-to-speech alternatives, including the following:

 •	A chart or table measuring repeat calls by their first contact date